ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. note:: The stored episode data is formatted as ``binary``.
 Each episode is converted into its dictionary representation and serialized using ``msgpack-numpy``,
     ensuring version compatibility.

-RLlib's  recording process is efficient because it utilizes multiple ``OfflineSingleAgentEnvRunner`` instances during evaluation, enabling parallel data writing.
+RLlib's  recording process is efficient because it utilizes multiple :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner` instances during evaluation, enabling parallel data writing.
 You can explore the folder to review the stored Parquet data:

 .. code-block:: text

     $ ls -la /tmp/docs_rllib_offline_recording/cartpole-v1

     drwxr-xr-x.
-2 user user 540 18.
-Nov 18:05 run-000001-00006
+22 user user 440 21.
+Nov 17:23 .
     drwxr-xr-x.
-2 user user 540 18.
-Nov 18:05 run-000001-00011
+3 user user  60 21.
+Nov 17:23 ..
     drwxr-xr-x.
-2 user user 540 18.
-Nov 18:05 run-000001-00016
+2 user user 540 21.
+Nov 17:23 run-000001-00004
     drwxr-xr-x.
+2 user user 540 21.
+Nov 17:23 run-000001-00009
+    drwxr-xr-x.
+2 user user 540 21.
+Nov 17:23 run-000001-00012
+    drwxr-xr-x.
+2 user user 540 21.
+Nov 17:23 run-000001-00016
+    drwxr-xr-x.
+2 user user 540 21.
+Nov 17:23 run-000002-00004
-2 user user 540 18.
-Nov 18:05 run-000001-00021
+    drwxr-xr-x.
+2 user user 540 21.
+Nov 17:23 run-000002-00007

 .. hint:: RLlib stores records under a folder named by the RL environment.
-Therein, you see for each ``OfflineSingleAgentEnvRunner`` and write operation
+Therein, you see for each :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner`
-    one folder of Parquet files.
+    and write operation one folder of Parquet files.
 The write operation count is given in the second numbering.
+For example: above, env-runner 1 has sampled 25 episodes at its 4th :py:meth:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner.sample` call and writes then (because ``output_max_rows_per_file=25``) all sampled episodes to disk into file ``run-000001-00004``.

+.. note:: The number of write operations per worker may vary because policy rollouts are not evenly distributed.
+Faster workers collect more episodes,
+    leading to differences in write operation counts.
+As a result, the second numbering may differ across files generated by different env-runner instances.

 Example: Training on previously saved experiences
 -------------------------------------------------